akhodakivskiy/VimFx/documentation/commands.md

 Finally, if the element you wanted to interact with didn’t get a hint marker you can try pressing `<c-enter>` while the hints are still shown.
-That will give hint markers to _every_ element on screen.
-Warning: This can be very slow, and result in an overwhelming amount of hint markers.
+That will give hint markers to all _other_ elements.
+Warning: This can be very slow, and result in an overwhelming amount of hint markers (making it difficult to know which hint to activate sometimes).
 See this as an escape hatch if you _really_ want to avoid using the mouse at all costs.
+(Press `<c-enter>` again to toggle back to the previous hints.)

 [hint-matcher]: api.md#vimfxhintmatcher
 [hint chars]: options.md#hint-chars